Blog

 Search for email addresses

-The service Hunter.io is popular for offensive security professionals and OSINT practitioners looking to find email addresses for members of an organization or to find out additional information about an email address.
-Hunter.io has a free plan with an API that allows for 25 searches and 50 verifications per month.
+The service Hunter.io is popular among offensive security professionals and OSINT practitioners who want to find email addresses for members of an organization or obtain additional information about an email address.
+Hunter.io has a free plan with an API allowing 25 searches and 50 monthly verifications.

 Search for source code

-If you’re looking at a unique piece of malicious code within a script, it can help to check if that same unique snippet is found elsewhere in the code.
-PublicWWW is a public search engine for source code that will help you do exactly that.
+If you’re looking at a unique piece of malicious code within a script, it can help to check if that same unique snippet is found elsewhere.
+PublicWWW is a public search engine for source code that will help you do that.
 For a good example, find a small portion of the Magecart skimmer, put it into the search engine, and look at the results.

 Find deep web data